 Kentucky law determines who has standing to sue—or the right to file a lawsuit and recover damages.
 In a personal injury case, you may bring a case if you were the one who was hurt, if you are the parent or legal guardian of someone under the age of 18, or if you are the court-appointed guardian of someone over the age of 18.

 In a wrongful death case, you have the right to file a lawsuit if you are the personal representative of the decedent’s estate.
 If your loved one has died without a will naming a personal representative, then you may ask the court to make the appointment so that a case may proceed.

 What if a Serious Injury Ultimately Results in Death?

 It is possible for what begins as a personal injury lawsuit to ultimately become a wrongful death case.
-Kentucky Revised Statutes, Chapter 411.133 allows for the joinder—a legal term meaning “joining together”—of wrongful death and personal injury actions.
-This means that the personal representative bringing a wrongful death case may seek compensation for the damages related to the decedent’s personal injuries prior to death.
+Kentucky law allows a deceased person’s estate to sue for survival action claims, which are claims for personal injury that could have been brought prior to death.
+This means the personal representative bringing a wrongful death for the estate case may seek compensation for the damages related to the decedent’s personal injuries prior to death.
 Thus, wrongful death and personal injury damages may be sought in one case.

 A Wrongful Death Attorney Works to Assure the Family Receives Just Compensation

 In both personal injury and wrongful death cases, you may seek compensation for past, current, and future:

 - Medical expenses.
 All health care costs—including doctors’ visits, hospital stays, surgeries, medications, medical devices, and rehabilitation therapies—may be included in your recovery.

 - Lost income.
 All lost income—including wages, bonuses, benefits, and income from self-employment—may be compensable.